banafo/Trabalho2-Comp-conc/README.md

 How to run code

 1 open terminal\
-2 Now go to folder where the programs are stored.\
+2 Go to folder where the programs are stored.\
-3 complie the program using gcc -o nameofchoice trabf.c -lpthread -Wall\
+3 Complie the program using gcc -o nameofchoice trabf.c -lpthread -Wall\
 4 Then type ./nameofchoice and press enter.\
 5 Follow the instraction printed on the terminal after compiling and running the program.
 6 Enter number of threads each for readers and writers.\